 - Engage with participants to assess their strengths/barriers and create customized participant-driven housing stability plans.
-Update and modify to reflect current goals, needs, and housing retention barriers.
+Update and modify plans to reflect current goals, needs, and housing retention barriers.

-- Keep accurate, up to date documentation including but not limited to, goal plans, case notes, incident reports, funder data, monthly orders, receipts, etc.
+- Keep accurate, up-to-date documentation including but not limited to, goal plans, case notes, incident reports, funder data, monthly orders, receipts, etc.

-- Collaborate with the Housing Coordinator to support participants through the housing application process and provide transition services as they prepare to move-in and set up a home.
+- Collaborate with the Housing Coordinator to support participants through the housing application process and provide transition services as they prepare to move in and set up a home.

 - Connect households to security deposits, furnishings, basic needs, and emergency resources.